jhu-bigss/Universal_Robots_CB2_ROS2_Driver/README.md

 # Universal_Robots_CB2_ROS2_Driver

-## To use this driver with the official [Universal_Robots_ROS2_Description](https://github.com/UniversalRobots/Universal_Robots_ROS2_Description), which you can install with the following command:
+## You can use this driver with the official [Universal_Robots_ROS2_Description](https://github.com/UniversalRobots/Universal_Robots_ROS2_Description), which you can install with the following command:

 ```bash
 sudo apt-get install ros-<distro>-ur-description
 ```

-You need to modify the URDF file within the package:
+However, you need to modify the URDF files within the package:

 ```
 colcon_cd ur_description